So, yesterday was the end of my 30 day gratitude devotion. However, due to my recent "funk" I am a little behind and just finished it today.

 Anyway, that was me.
 Typical high school student, not too much trouble, but not completely living for God.

-The best place for a woman to live while attending the University of Nebraska - hands down!!
+My home for 3 years of College The best place for a woman to live while attending the University of Nebraska - hands down!! |

 When I went to college I was fortunate enough to be led by God again to a residence hall at the University of Nebraska.
 I never even questioned where I was going to live when I signed up for the University because this is where my Grandmother and another aunt lived when they attended UNL as well.
 Love Memorial Hall was where I would meet women who really knew what it was like to be in love with Jesus and teach me what it meant as well.
 It is funny, because a girl I was working with the summer before I started college told me that she didn't think I would like Love Hall because I didn't fit the "Bible Beater" or "Virgin Vault" nicknames the hall was known for.
 I am so glad, I didn't let this deter me.